Xcel Diamond and Sapphire Teams

-The Spokane Gymnastics Xcel Diamond Team is the most advanced level of the Xcel program.
+The Spokane Gymnastics Xcel Diamond and Sapphire Teams are the most advanced level of the Xcel program.

 There is flexibility with elements on each of the four events: vault, uneven bars, balance beam and floor exercise.
 On each apparatus there are time restrictions and requirements for minimum and maximum difficulty of skills.
 Each routine is strategically constructed to showcase the individual athlete’s personality and strengths within gymnastics.